tkontrol/dueATC/README.md

 I have no deadline for the project, and the main target is to satisfy my own needs, so probably this will not ever be a product I could sell.
 But you never know.

+Sorry for the Finnish language comments left in the code. :D

 -Tuomas